openstack/ironic-specs/specs/approved/vnc-console.rst

-* We can configure kvm access including access to the bios via the serial proxy and shell in a box for nova provisioned ironic baremetal intances.
+* We can configure kvm access including access to the bios via the serial proxy and shell in a box for nova provisioned ironic baremetal instances.
 This would require exposing credentials.

 * Use out-of-band KVM access provided by administrator without Ironic support.